Biden facing intense scrutiny as campaign ramps up unscripted events - KESQ

 As a growing number of elected officials, Democratic donors and supporters express deep concerns about Biden’s age and capacity to serve a second term as president, aides have acknowledged that the stakes for Biden’s one-on-one interview Friday with ABC News’ George Stephanopoulos could not be higher.
 Biden is also expected to hold a press conference next week during the NATO summit.

+On Friday morning, Biden’s reelection campaign announced an “aggressive travel schedule” this month that will take him, the vice president, first lady and second gentleman to every battleground state following calls from allies to ramp up campaigning and public messaging efforts.
+In its announcement, the campaign said the president “can also be expected to engage in frequent off-the-cuff moments over the course of the month, as he has consistently throughout this campaign.”

-But before that, and even before last Thursday’s presidential debate, Biden’s delivery has been halting at times, and close observers of the president have noted that his speech and delivery have lost some pacing, crispness and focus in the years since he took office.
+But even before last Thursday’s presidential debate on CNN, Biden’s delivery has been halting at times, and close observers of the president have noted that his speech and delivery have lost some pacing, crispness and focus in the years since he took office.

 In a radio interview taped Wednesday that aired Thursday, Biden made some verbal missteps.